A Typical Week at Epicodus

 - Brentwood, former student

-Our classroom a big, open, beautiful room with huge windows and our own kitchen space.
-We're very close to MAX and major bus lines; there's secure bike parking inside (and showers); and plenty of parking lots nearby.
+Our classroom a big, open space with lots of windows and our own kitchen space.
+We're very close to MAX and major bus lines; there's bike parking inside; and plenty of parking lots nearby.
 We provide 27" iMac computers for students to work on in class, and height-adjustable sit-stand desks.

 - 1 block from 25 food carts.